 Several of the things on this list are small essentials that can be packed in a small, convenient backpack to be brought up the mountain with any other things you may want to take.
 Try to only bring things you will need, as walking with a heavy backpack will get difficult quite fast at such a high altitude.

 We recommend taking a backpack with a waist adjuster or hip belt as, without one, your backpack can tire you fairly quickly.

 Coca leaves are one of the items on this list we would consider crucial.
 Used by the locals as a natural remedy to prevent altitude sickness, these leaves are the ideal aid to help with a throbbing headache and help with breathing difficulty.
 They can be bought in the markets of Cusco and all you have to do is chew on them (they can also be used to make coca tea).

 Staying hydrated and drinking good amounts of water is a must.
-It is so important to keep your body hydrated to ensure you will be able to climb the mountain without tiring out quickly and easily.
+It’s important to keep your body hydrated to ensure you will be able to climb the mountain without tiring out quickly and easily.

 We also suggest taking only small sips of water as you go rather than large gulps so you don’t burden yourself with a sudden urge for the toilet when trekking.

 There is a 10 soles entrance fee for anyone entering the park.
-If you decide to visit Rainbow Mountain with an operator, the 10 soles entrance fee may or may not be included in your package, depending on the operator you choose to travel with.
+When visiting Rainbow Mountain with a tour operator, the 10 soles entrance fee may or may not be included in your package, depending on the operator you choose to travel with.

 It is not included with most tours so be sure to check before you leave.